nzmysd/ModifiedGuillotineGame/README.md

 # ModifiedGuillotineGame
 A modified version of the card game, Guillotine.

-requires Maven
+- requires Maven

-Main method included in Guillotine.java
+- main method included in Guillotine.java